 We break down the three most common ways donors are giving retirement assets to the causes they care about.

-By Elizabeth McCray, gift planner
+By Elizabeth McCray, Nonprofit Strategies Manager

 For the past several decades, Americans have been very good at putting money away for retirement.

-Over the past several years, many people have realized that they have more assets than they will need in retirement and have chosen to use some of that wealth to support their favorite charitable causes.
+Over the past several years, many people have realized that they have more assets than they may need in retirement and have chosen to use some of that wealth to support their favorite charitable causes.

 1. Qualified Charitable Distributions (QCD)